Current Sponsorship Programming

 Today, the Library Champion program continues to build upon their incredible success and encourage the next generation of individuals, corporations and foundations to join them in a call to action and powerfully proclaim the importance of the library in American society.

 Carnegie Corporation of New York awarded ALA $498,000 to support the Carnegie Corporation of New York/New York Times I Love My Librarian Award.
 The award recognizes up to 10 librarians annually for their service to their communities, schools and campuses.

 Each year, thousands of library supporters nominate their librarians for the Carnegie Corporation of New York/New York Times I Love My Librarian Award, and 10 winners are selected.
 Nominations are open to public, school, college, community college and university librarians.
-In December 2013, 10 winners were selected from more than 1,100 nominations submitted by library users nationwide.
-Each of the 10 award winners receives a $5,000 cash award and is honored at a ceremony and reception in New York at TheTimesCenter.
-Meet the 2013 winners and read about winners from 2008, 2009, 2010 , 2011 and 2012.
+In December 2014, 10 winners were selected from more than 1,000 nominations submitted by library users nationwide.
+Each of the 10 award winners received a $5,000 cash award and was honored at a ceremony and reception in New York at TheTimesCenter.
+Meet the 2014 winners and read about winners from 2008, 2009, 2010 , 2011, 2012 and 2014.

 The American Dream Starts @ your library, a literacy initiative for adult English language learners and their families, was launched in 2008 at the ALA Midwinter Meeting in Philadelphia.
 Thanks to a generous grant from the Dollar General Literacy Foundation, the American Library Association (ALA) and its Office for Literacy and Outreach Services (OLOS) continue to fund the the program.

 In 2014, 22 libraries were selected to receive a one-time grant up to $15,000 to add or expand literacy services for the adult English language learners in their communities.
 This funding will help libraries build their print and digital ESL (English as a second language) collections, increase computer access and provide GED and literacy instruction courses for English language learners.